Flying model airplanes

 - Wing and tail securely fastened,

 - Everything inside is secure (no loose components, especially battery pack),

 - Range check.

 This last one, the range check is absolutely crucial and mustn't be overlooked!
 The purpose of the range check is to make sure the radio signal from Tx to Rx is strong, so that you can fly your plane at a safe distance away from you without it going out of radio range.

-To perform a range check with a MHz radio, switch on the transmitter and then the receiver, and collapse the antenna (i.e. put it fully down).
+To perform a range check with an older MHz radio, switch on the transmitter and then the receiver, and collapse the Tx antenna (i.e. put it fully down).
 With a 2.4GHz radio you will need to follow the manufacturers instructions for getting the Tx in to range check mode.

 With your Tx prepared, walk backwards away from the airplane for 30 paces or so.
 As you walk away from the plane, keep moving the control surface sticks of the Tx (not the motor stick - keep this down!) and closely watch the respective control surfaces of the airplane.